 alter the nature of the original solicitation to the extent that such solicitation would have likely attracted a significantly different set of bidders submitting bids in response to the solicitation.

-If a request for best and final offers is issued because two or more responses received an identical evaluation score that is the highest score:
+If a request for best and final offers is issued because two or more proposals received an identical evaluation score that is the highest score:

-the request may be issued only to bidders who submitted a response receiving the highest score; and
+the request may be issued only to bidders who submitted a proposal receiving the highest score; and

 a bidder submitting a best and final offer may only revise the bidder’s proposed cost.